servicebinding/spec/README.md

 ### Mounting and injecting binding information

 This specification allows for data to be mounted using volumes or injected using environment variables.
 The best practice is to mount any sensitive information, such as passwords, since that will avoid accidently exposure via environment dumps and subprocesses.
+Also, binding binary data (e.g. .p12 certificate for Kafka) as an environment variable might cause a pod to fail to start (stuck on `CrashLoopBackOff`), so it advisable for backing services with such binding data to mark it with `bindAs: volume`.

 The decision to mount vs inject is made in the following ascending order of precedence:
 * value of the `bindAs` attribute in the backing service as defined in its [annotations](annotations.md#data-model--building-blocks-for-expressing-binding-information), applying to the binding item referenced by the annotation.